T-Nicholls/atip/virtac/FEEDBACK_SYSTEMS.rst

 Mirrored Records:
 -----------------

 The ability to create mirror records is provided.
-Mirror records take value(s) from one or more records and set their value dependent on their input.
+A mirror record can take value(s) from one or more records as inputs and set its output dependent on their values.
 A variety of mirror types are available:

 1. ``basic`` - Sets the value of the output record equal to the value of a single input PV.